-NOTE: The Explore1 and Skycatch camera should automatically be recognized by the Flight1 app when you connect the tablet to the remote controller (RC), and have the RC and drone powered on.
+NOTE: The Explore1 and Skycatch camera should automatically be recognized by the Flight1 app when you connect the tablet to the remote controller (RC) and have the RC and drone powered on.
 Confirm this connection by quickly checking that Explore1 is listed as the drone and Skycatch is listed as the camera.
 You can do this by swiping the mission drawer up, and confirming these details like in the red box of the screenshot below.

 This is the default name of a new mission.
 Tap the blue New Mission text to customize the mission name, site name, and location of your mission.
 After tapping the button, the following popup is displayed.
-Once you enter in your desired information, tap OK to save it.
+Once you enter your desired information, tap OK to save it.

 The default altitude is 50 meters / 195 feet.
 In the mission drawer, tap to change the altitude.
 The associated resolution of outputs generated for each altitude is displayed to the right of the altitude figure, based on the selected camera.
 Flight operators are responsible for selecting an altitude that is safely above all objects in the flight area.
-Note that you will not be allowed to fly mission at an altitude above 350 feet.
+Note that you will not be allowed to fly a mission at an altitude above 350 feet.

 The recommended default overlap is 75% front overlap and 60% side overlap.
-In the mission drawer, you can increase the overlap by clicking the + and - button to the left and right of each overlap setting.
+In the mission drawer, you can increase the overlap by clicking the + and - buttons to the left and right of each overlap setting.
 More overlap provides more references for the processing pipeline to stitch images together, but also increases the flight time for a given size area and increases processing time due to adding additional photos.